taylorlacort/nextqs-ESCPOS-ThermalPrinter-Android/README.md

 #### Method : `useEscAsteriskCommand(boolean enable)`
 Active "ESC *" command for image printing.
 - **param** `boolean enable` : true to use "ESC *", false to use "GS v 0"
 - **return** `Printer` : Fluent interface

+#### Method : `setImageSlicing(boolean enable)`
+Enable or disable automatic image slicing for compatibility with printers like Gertec.
+When enabled, large images and QR codes are split into smaller vertical strips to prevent firmware freezes on printers that have issues with continuous large raster data.
+- **param** `boolean enable` : true to enable slicing, false to disable (default: false)
+- **return** `Printer` : Fluent interface

+#### Method : `setImageSliceLinesPerStrip(int linesPerStrip)`
+Set the number of lines per strip when image slicing is enabled.
+Lower values (e.g., 20) are safer for problematic printers but slower.
+Higher values (e.g., 50-100) are faster but may cause issues on some models.
+- **param** `int linesPerStrip` : Number of raster lines per strip (default: 20, recommended range: 10-50)
+- **return** `Printer` : Fluent interface

 #### Method : `printFormattedText(String text)`